 Comparative analysis: There seem to be no examples constructed for the storage and distribution of water comparable to those presented here.
 The closest comparisons are with the Reservorio del Mocó in Manaus, Brazil, which is a much smaller cast-iron tank with a masonry exterior, inaugurated in 1899.
-The Tallah Tank in Calcutta, India, is made of riveted mild steel sheets, built between 1907 and 1911 and claims to be the largest overhead storage tank in the world, for some 40,000 m3 of drinking water.
+The Tallah tank in Calcutta, India, is made of riveted mild steel sheets; built between 1907 and 1911 it is claimed to be the largest overhead storage tank in the world, for some 40,000 m of drinking water.